junxit/us-congress-bills-115/metadata.md

 - 2017-06-15 — Referred to the Committee on Agriculture, and in addition to the Committee on Natural Resources, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
 - 2017-06-15 — Referred to the Committee on Agriculture, and in addition to the Committee on Natural Resources, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
 - 2017-06-15 — Referred to the Committee on Agriculture, and in addition to the Committee on Natural Resources, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
+- 2017-06-26 — Referred to the Subcommittee on Federal Lands.
+- 2017-07-11 — Referred to the Subcommittee on Conservation and Forestry.
+- 2017-10-04 — Committee Consideration and Mark-up Session Held.
+- 2017-10-04 — Ordered to be Reported by Voice Vote.
+- 2017-10-19 — Committee on Natural Resources discharged.
+- 2017-10-19 — Committee on Natural Resources discharged.
+- 2017-10-19 — Placed on the Union Calendar, Calendar No. 261.
+- 2017-10-19 — Reported by the Committee on Agriculture.
+H. Rept.
+115-357, Part I.
+- 2017-10-19 — Reported by the Committee on Agriculture.
+H. Rept.
+115-357, Part I.